 The case ID.

-The State Office Program Specialist provides CCH record to the VR Counselor or notifies the VR Counselor that no records were found, via encrypted email with the subject line <ENCRYPT> CCH Response.
+The State Office Program Specialist provides CCH record to the VR Counselor or notifies the VR Counselor that no records were found, via encrypted email with the subject line <ENCRYPT> Background Check Response.

 The VR counselor enters a case note confirming receipt of the CCH record.